amitfrish/TimeAx/README.md

-## tuMap package installation and code requirements
+## TimeAx package installation and code requirements
-tuMap package can be downloaded from github.
-Please make sure you have the devtools package installed prior to tuMap installation.
+TimeAx package can be downloaded from github.
+Please make sure you have the devtools package installed prior to TimeAx installation.

 We provide a .R script that includes the required functions to run this code *funcTutorial.R* (located in the "tutorialCode" directory).
 This script includes detailed documentation about the functions used by this script, apart of the ones that are implemented in the tuMap package.
 In addition, it includes the required packages for running the script (including: ggplot2, pheatmap, stringr, Biobase, reshape2, cellAlign, glmnet, survival, survAUC, survminer, psupertime, caret, flowCore, SingleCellExperiment, and emdist).
 We thus recommend to source this script before running the code.
 Please download all the files located in the "Data" directory maintaining their internal hierarchy.
 In the following code, we will treat the directory where the data is placed as "dataDir", whose path should be defined in the below script.